 Seating: 3,600, more or less -- the largest movie theatre in Los Angeles.
 The balcony alone held 2,000.
 There was no mezzanine level.
 A compilation labeled "Press Digest" in the September 1923 issue of The Building Review quoted the L.A.
 Examiner as saying there were 4,400 seats, undoubtedly a bit of fluff from Mr. Grauman.
 A section on page 36 of the issue quoting the L.A.
 Times headed "Construction" gives a 2,000 capacity for the balcony.
 An early photo from the stage by Albert J. Kopec appeared with text describing the auditorium that used the 3,600 capacity number.

 The capacity decreased a bit with the c.1926 Paramount renovations.
 The original layout had seats running right to the stage with no crossaisle in front and no orchestra pit.
 The orchestra was on a lift onstage.
 Some rows in front were lost when a conventional pit was added.
 In addition, a crossaisle was added in front of the seats.
-The Theatre Historical Society 1996 annual devoted to the theatre, based on the research of Terry Helgesen, uses a 3,347 number for the capacity, presumably after the renovations.
+The 1935 issue of the Film Daily Yearbook listed the capacity as 3,347.

 Architects: The theatre was designed by William Lee Woollett (1872-1953), who had previously designed the Million Dollar for Sid Grauman.
 George Edwin Bergstrom was responsible for the surrounding building.
 Woollett was the son of an architect and he had a son and grandson who also entered the profession.
 Holmes and Sanborn were the consulting engineers.

 Bergstrom's vision for the building when it was to be twelve stories.
-Thanks to Sam Siegel for including the rendering on a SoCal Historic Architecture Facebook post about the theatre.
+Thanks to Sam Siegel for including the rendering on a post about the theatre for the SoCal Historic Architecture private Facebook group.

 An undated photo of Mr. Woollett from the Los Angeles Public Library collection.
 Also see another photo of him from their collection.